antimof/UxPlay/README.txt

 UxPlay 1.43: AirPlay/AirPlay-Mirror server for Linux, macOS, and Unix.
 ======================================================================

-This project is a GPLv3 unix AirPlay server which now also works on macOS.
+This project is a GPLv3 unix AirPlay2 server which now also works on macOS.
 Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/macOS clients (iPads, iPhones, MacBooks) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix, using Apple's AirPlay Mirror protocol first available in iOS 5.
-As well as screen mirroring, when not mirroring the screen it can also play Apple Lossless (ALAC) audio streamed from the client using the audio-only Airplay protocol.
 (Details of what is known about the AirPlay2 protocol can be found [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol) and [here](https://emanuelecozzi.net/docs/airplay2)). **Note that Apple DRM (as in Apple TV app content) cannot be decrypted by UxPlay.**